-How to Make a Rag Area Rug by Creatively Recycling Old Clothes
+How to Make a Rag Area Rug (With Old Clothes)

 Many people may not realise that what we all know as a rag area rug has been around for a few hundred years and were crocheted with fabric strips cut from old discarded clothing.

 At that time, it was a necessity because old clothes were not just thrown away, or given out.
 Every old bit of anything a family owned, was recycled and put to good use for the family.